Anirudh-Pranesh/ScholarMate-RCMS/README.md

 # DISCLAIMER ⚠️

-As of now, the **"Edit school directory"** feature is currently **UNAVAILABLE** due to server issues.
+As of now, the **"Edit school directory"** feature (online host releease) is currently **UNAVAILABLE** due to server issues.
 This feature is only available for localhost release where the database server issues have been resolved.
 We apologise for any inconvenience caused.

 # Documentation 📃